pen

 Class Tournament – All the last day of class students will participate in a class tournament and medals will be awarded to the top 6 finishers in the class.

 Are You Ready for Broadway?
-(15 Days)
+Peter Pan (15 days)

 Peter Pan and the Secret of Neverland!